agonzalezro/agonzalezro.github.io/_content/vim/colors.rst

 =====================

 :date: 2013-01-23 23:52
-:tags: colors, dev, contrast, python, bensday, clarity, desertEx, jelleybeans, winsterday
+:tags: colors, python, bensday, clarity, desertEx, jelleybeans, winsterday

 Sometimes a developer needs a change, and what can you change better that the color scheme that you use to develop?
 You are more than 8h per day in front of